Diffusion of Community Fact-Checked Misinformation on Twitter: Empirical Analysis

 \subsection{Robustness Checks}

-We conducted an extensive set of checks that yielded consistent findings: (1)~we controlled for outliers in the dependent variables; (2)~we ran separate regressions for misleading vs. not misleading posts; (3)~we calculated variance inflation factors for all independent variables and found that all remain below the critical threshold of four; (4)~we found consistent results when repeating our analysis with alternative estimators such as zero-inflated Poisson regression on the retweet count; (5) we repeated our analysis with user-specific random effects; (6)~we incorporated quadratic effects; (7)~we included additional interaction terms between user-specific variables and veracity; (8)~we evaluated alternative approaches to handle multiple fact-checks for the same tweet (\eg, majority vote, no filtering of multiple fact-checks).
+We conducted an extensive set of checks that yielded consistent findings: (1)~we controlled for outliers in the dependent variables; (2)~we ran separate regressions for misleading vs. not misleading posts; (3)~we calculated variance inflation factors for all independent variables and found that all remain below the critical threshold of four; (4) we repeated our analysis with user-specific random effects; (5)~we incorporated quadratic effects; (6)~we included interaction terms between user-specific variables and the fact-checking label; (7)~we evaluated alternative approaches to handle multiple fact-checks for the same tweet (\eg, majority vote, no filtering of multiple fact-checks).
 In all of these checks, our findings are supported.
+Detailed results are reported in the supplementary materials.